hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 flight, scared by it's loud and deep sound.
 And the door opens, of course.

 The inside is void.
 There are no windows and no decorations on the walls.
-Only spiraling steps.
+Only spiraling steps lit by torches.
 A hundred?
-Or a thouthand maybe?
+Or a thousand maybe?
 He begins to climb.

-After a while, he is halfway to the top and takes some time to recover, then, more steps.
-His hands touch something on the wall, some sort of pattern.
-He realizes there are murals carved on them.
+After a while, he takes some time to recover and realizes there are murals carved on the walls.
 Murals that tell the origin of it all, strange figures and symbols the Man in Black had shown him the long night they met.
 He keeps going.
 More steps.

-To his surprise, the murals now tell The legend of Arthur Eld, the fall of Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill, the lovely girl at the window — his true and only love Susan.
+To his surprise, the murals now tell The legend of Arthur Eld, the fall of Gilead, and his life, Alain and Cuthbert, the battle at Jerico hill.
+More steps.
+The lovely girl at the window — his true and only love Susan.

 Eluria, the Mohaine desert, Jake, the Man in Black — he shivers.
 The doors by the beach, Calla, Eddie, Sussanah, Talitha, Oy.
 Everyone is there.